SharePoint/sp-dev-docs/docs/schema/option-element-workflowinfo.md

 </tbody>
 </table>

-### Value Attribute
+#### Value attribute

-The following table contains attribute values that are used with a <span class="keyword">TypeFilter</span> attribute of <span class="keyword">Operator</span> that performs conditional comparisons.
+The following table contains attribute values that are used with a **TypeFilter** attribute of **Operator** that performs conditional comparisons.
 Custom values can be substituted.

 <table>
 <colgroup>